Why Companies Should Invest In A Coffee Machine (Or Two)

 According to an extensive study conducted by researchers at the University of Copenhagen, coffee breaks also provide an outlet for workplace-induced stress and frustrations.
 By sharing their thoughts and feelings, employees’ are better able to cope with negative situations, improving their happiness.

-It’s long been proven that people are inclined to work harder when they feel their efforts are being recognized and rewarded.
+It’s long been proven that people are inclined to work harder when they feel their efforts are being recognised and rewarded.
 One easy tool to increase employees’ motivation is the coffee machine.
 Providing free and good coffee is a generally effective office perk that helps keeping morale among employees high as it is generally considered a token of appreciation.
 Companies should never disregard the importance of high morale in the office environment, considering that it is big factor contributing to employees’ productivity.